 CRISPR/Cas9 screens for synthetic lethal targets in EBV-transformed B-cells

 We performed the first genome-wide CRISPR/Cas9 loss-of-function systematic genetic analysis for host B-cell factors critical for EBV-transformed B-cell growth and survival.
 Our studies have identified multiple druggable lymphoblastoid B-cell and Burkitt lymphoma targets.
 We are using CRISPR genetics to further define newly-identified B-cell dependencies, including screens for host epigenetic factors that regulate the EBV lytic switch or that regulate viral genome latency program selection.
 CRISPR editing of the EBV genome is being used to screen for viral genes that subvert key innate and adaptive immune pathways.

 The LCL and primary human B-cell NF-κB Genomic Binding Landscape

 The EBV oncoprotein LMP1 mimics CD40 signaling to constitutively activate the canonical and non-canonical NF-κB pathways, each of which are critical for EBV-mediated B-cell transformation.
 Yet, little is known about NF-kB pathway-specific roles in EBV-transformed B-cells, or in primary human B-cells.
 We used ChIP-seq to identify the LCL NF-κB genomic binding landscape, providing the first analysis of all NF-κB transcription factor subunits in a human cell.
 Our analysis identified a fascinating but complex NF-κB genomic binding landscape.
 We are using CRISPR to further identify NF-κB subunit-specific roles in EBV-infected and uninfected human B-cells.
 To enable comparison of LMP1 and CD40 B-cell effects, we are using ChIP-seq to identify NF-κB pathway roles in ex vivo CD40-stimulated primary human B-cells.

 Quantitative proteomic analysis of EBV B-cell lytic replication

 EBV B-cell replication enables lifelong B-cell colonization and seeding of oropharyngeal epithelial cells.
 Yet, systematic proteomic or genetic analysis of EBV lytic replication has not been performed.
-In collaboration with Michael Weekes (University of Cambridge) and Steve Gygi (Harvard Medical school), we are using multiplexed tandem-mass spectrometry to identify B-cell proteome-wide and cell-surface remodeling at three time points after lytic reactivation.
-Our approach is providing insights into known and novel B-cell pathways subverted by EBV.
-These included significant remodeling of innate and adaptive immune, metabolic and cap-dependent protein translation pathways.
+In collaboration with Michael Weekes (University of Cambridge) and Steve Gygi (Harvard Medical school), we are using multiplexed tandem-mass spectrometry to identify B-cell proteome-wide and cell-surface remodeling upon EBV lytic reactivation.

 Proteomic Analysis of EBV of primary human B-cell transformation